michelangelorossi/michelangelorossi.github.io/_pages/about.md

 I am an Assistant Professor at Télécom Paris, CREST, Institut Polytechnique de Paris.
 I am also a CESifo Research Network Affiliate.

-I work primarily on Digitization, Economics of Online Platforms, and Industrial Organization.
+I work primarily on Digitization, the Economics of Online Platforms, and Industrial Organization.

 I co-organize the <a href="https://sites.google.com/view/parisdigitaleconomics/">Paris Seminar Series</a> on Digital Economics and the <a href="https://sites.google.com/view/j-des/home/">joint Digital Economics Seminar</a>.